History of the National Wildlife Refuge System

-The history of the National Wildlife Refuge System stands as a testament to United States' commitment of wildlife conservation.
+The National Wildlife Refuge System in the United States has a long and distinguished history.

-Paul Kroegel's work protecting the brown pelicans on Pelican Island led to its establishment as the first National Wildlife Refuge in 1903.

-It began with heroes like Paul Kroegel, who stood against market hunters.
-Because of their efforts, Pelican Island was established in 1903 – a landmark moment.
-The fight continued, with hard-won battles transforming the Refuge System into a vital network.
-This network became crucial for the survival of endangered species and the preservation of the nation's biodiversity.
-Facing ongoing environmental challenges, this important history is still being written.
+Game warden Paul Kroegel with a brown pelican at Pelican Island, 1907.

 Early conservation efforts

 In January 1902, a plan was hatched by members of the Boone and Crockett Club to create a system of wildlife refuges across the United States with support of fellow member Theodore Roosevelt.
 And by Executive Order of March 14, 1903, President Theodore Roosevelt established Pelican Island National Wildlife Refuge, along Florida's central Atlantic coast, as the first unit of the present National Wildlife Refuge System.
 It is misleading, however, to conclude that this was the genesis of wildlife sanctuaries in the United States.

+There is no clear documentation of just when the concept of protecting wildlife through habitat preservation was born, but as long ago as the mid-19th century, diaries of early western explorers, pictorial records and reports from journalists and speakers familiar with the West brought a public realization that the unrestricted slaughter of wildlife for food, fashion and commerce was systematically destroying an irreplaceable national heritage.

 The first federal action aimed in part at protecting wildlife resources on a designated area appears to be an act of Congress on June 30, 1864, that transferred the Yosemite Valley from the public domain to the State of California.
 One of the terms of the transfer was that State authorities "shall provide against the wanton destruction of the fish and game found within the said reservation and against their capture and destruction for purposes of merchandise or profit."

 Yosemite Valley was later returned to the federal government.
 In 1872, Yellowstone National Park was established, primarily to protect the area's hot springs and geysers, but again, the "wanton destruction" of wildlife was forbidden.
 Establishment as a national park did not, however, produce the desired wildlife protection effect until passage of the Yellowstone Park Protection Act of 1894.

 The earliest effort to set aside an area of federally owned land specifically for wildlife occurred in 1868 when President Ulysses S. Grant took action to protect the Pribilof Islands in Alaska as a reserve for the northern fur seal.
 In 1869, the Congress formally enacted legislation for this purpose.
 These remote islands in the Bering Sea were the site of the world's largest rookery of this commercially valuable animal, and the federal government was prompted in its action primarily due to interest in obtaining revenue from the management of the fur resource.
 Fundamentally, this action marked a formal recognition of the need to protect and manage wildlife resources for their renewable values.